yamunariver/interview-j/README.md

 2) I faced organization restructuring and layoffs at my previous companiew, leading to involuntary job change, I am now looking for a stable work enviroment to contribute my skills

+# don't know answer

+✅ Option 1 (Shows that you are motivated)
+Thank you for asking this question.
+However, I am not very well acquainted with this subject.
+But, I can assure you I will definitely do some research around this.

+✅ Option 2 (Shows that you are a fast-learner)
+Right now I won’t be able to provide you with an exact answer.
+But I can assure you that I am a fast learner and will learn very quickly under your mentorship.

+✅ Option 3 (Best for technical questions)
+I can’t think of an exact answer.
+I would request you to allow me some time and we can come back on this later.

+✅ Option 4 (If you don’t understand the question)
+I did not understand the question properly.
+Could you please simplify and rephrase it?
+I don’t want to misinterpret it.

+✅ Option 5 (Redirect the conversation to the topic you are confident about) While I don’t have much experience in X skill, I do have proper knowledge of Y. If the job requires me to learn X skill I will be excited to expand my knowledge.

+NOTE: Interviewers don’t even expect you to answer every question perfectly.
+However, simply saying ‘I don’t know’ could leave a bad impression.
+These responses will help you to tackle tricky interview questions!